zackstout/Prolog-Intro-Greek-Mythology/README.md

 - Note: Use `trace.` to turn on debugging mode.

 ## Something we learned:
 Just as with `git pull` -- where the defaults are filled in for you -- so with `git push`.
+Wait, this might not be true...

+## Next Steps:
+- [ ] Integrate with a JavaScript app to make queries, maybe using `prolog-swi`.
+- [ ] Understand list (first and rest) syntax and recursion; I think those are the missing ingredients.